santosrodriguez/test-repo-b/README.md

 - `environments/<env>/backend.hcl` – remote backend settings; update the placeholder values with your storage account details before running Terraform.
 - `.github/workflows/terraform-plan.yml` – pull request validation that formats, validates, and plans against all environments.
 - `.github/workflows/terraform-apply.yml` – applies to `dev` automatically on merges to `main`; other environments are promoted via the `workflow_dispatch` input and GitHub Environment approvals.
+ - `.github/workflows/terraform-apply.yml` – can be triggered manually or run automatically after a successful `terraform-plan.yml` on `main`; environment protection gates (approvals/reviewers) still apply for `crt`/`prd`.

 ## Quickstart — GitHub configuration